 If an interpreter is necessary, all participants shall speak slowly, in short, complete sentences or questions, and allow time for translation.
 No one shall respond to a question posed by another participant until the question has been translated.

 If an objection is made, all participants must stop speaking and wait for the Court’s ruling on the objection.
 An attorney or self-represented party can ask to be heard on the objection after it is made.
 The Court may also request a response to an objection.

 All participants are required to identify anyone who may be observing or listening in on the proceedings with them.
 This is essential to ensure the procedural integrity of argument.

 Any written waivers of oral argument should be submitted and received by the Court at least two (2) Court days before your scheduled oral argument.

-Limit oral arguments to the time permitted by the applicable Rules of Court (10 minutes per side for misdemeanor and limited civil appeals; 5 minutes per side for infraction appeals).
+Oral argument is limited to the time permitted by the applicable California Rules of Court (10 minutes per side for misdemeanor and limited civil appeals; 5 minutes per side for infraction appeals).
 Thus, participants are encouraged to not repeat arguments included in their briefs previously submitted to the Court.

 Following oral argument, or if oral argument is waived, the matter will be submitted for decision.
 Once submitted, the Court will make a ruling or send you a written decision.
 No further argument can be considered unless ordered by the Court.

 Participants SHALL NOT record the video conference.
 ADVISORY: This virtual oral argument MUST NOT be photographed, recorded (audio or video).
 Please be advised that any unauthorized recording, photography, or rebroadcast without prior written judicial authorization may be a basis for a citation for contempt of court or an order imposing monetary or other sanctions as provided by law.
 (Cal.
 Rules of Court, rule 1.150(h).)